 Scion tC Review

-The 2014 Scion tC offers good cabin space, sporty looks and high-tech audio at a nice price, but reviewers say rival coupes are more fun to drive.
+The 2014 Scion tC offers good cabin space, sporty looks and high-tech audio at a nice price, but automotive critics say rival coupes are more fun to drive.

-The 2014 Scion tC’s four-cylinder engine will suffice for most drivers, reviewers say, but they wish it had more power to match its sporty design.
+The tC’s four-cylinder engine will suffice for most drivers, critics say, but they wish it had more power to match its sporty design.
 Test drivers write that both the six-speed manual transmission and six-speed automatic offer quick, refined shifts.
-With either transmission, the tC gets an EPA-estimated 23/31 mpg city/highway, which is low for the class.
+With either transmission, the 2014 Scion tC gets an EPA-estimated 23/31 mpg city/highway, which is low for the class.
 Test drivers say that the tC’s handling is good and the ride is smooth, but they add that rival coupes offer more thrills behind the wheel.

 - "The sporty 2014 Scion tC coupe isn't the quickest 2-door on the market, and it is eclipsed in the fun-to-drive department by Scion's new FR-S rear-drive sport coupe.
 But, the tC continues to hold appeal to buyers looking for an affordable and fun coupe loaded with high-tech audio and add-on features all for a price in reach of anyone who can secure a car loan.
 Toss in an enviable reliability and resale history, a usable rear seat and improvements to the car's performance abilities and the tC seems destined to thrive." -- Kelley Blue Book